openconnectivityfoundation/Dockerized_IoTivity/README.md

 `docker-compose up -d` in the main directory.
 See further instructions in the examples [README](/examples/README.md#using-docker-compose).

-See the development environment demo [README](/development_environment/demo/README.md) for an example of building IoTivity apps with the `iotivity-builder` image.
+See the build environment demo [README](/build_environment/demo/README.md) for an example of building IoTivity apps with the `iotivity-builder` image.